croct-tech/plug-js/docs/testing.md

 ## Debug mode

 The debug mode enables fine-grained logging to help developers detect and diagnose issues with the integration.
-Each log receives a severity level, so you can filter the log output to only see the log messages you care about.
+Each log receives a severity level, so you can filter only those messages you need.

 The severity levels and their respective meanings are: